In our article, Restaurant Marketing Ideas: The Top 31 Ideas to Grow in 2020, we took a look at Search Engine Optimization (SEO).

 If you run out of free searches on Moz and you don’t want to pay for a full subscription, you can use the Google Ads keyword research tool to build your restaurant SEO strategy.

-The downside with the Google tool is the ranges can be quite large.
+The downside with the Google search tool is the ranges can be quite large.

 You should now have a list of keywords and the search volume for each one.
 Using this data, you can decide which terms to prioritize.

 Be aware that some hyper-specific keywords with low search volume may be more useful than broader terms with a higher volume.
-They will also usually be easier to rank for.
+They will also usually be easier to rank for in search results.

 Check the Search Engine Results Page (SERPs)

-Traditional SEO strategies see websites creating original content and building links to rank on page one of Google, but this can be a time-consuming process.
+Traditional SEO strategies see websites creating original content and link building to rank on page one of Google, but this can be a time-consuming process.

-By optimizing your Google My Business listing or by getting your restaurant on Yelp, your company’s name will show up even for competitive search terms.
+By optimizing your Google My Business listing or by getting your restaurant on Yelp, your restaurant’s website will show up even for competitive search terms.